-'Know a novel' is a new and exciting approach to English!
+'Know a novel' is an exciting approach to our English curriculum.
 Each class will read at least 3 full novels each year.
 They will learn about the story plot, the range of characters, the language choices of the writer, and indeed the writer's style.

 Speaking and Listening, Reading and Writing are a priority here at St. Thomas of Canterbury RC Primary.
-The strands of Literacy run throughout the day, across the school.
+The strands of English run throughout the day, across the school.

 OFSTED recognised this excellence.
 Visit our Homepage to watch the Ofsted video clip!

 In Key Stage Two (KS2), pupils ideally enter into the Juniors as a reader.
 The same three literacy areas of Speaking and Listening, Reading and Writing remain the focus.
-The 'Support for Spelling' program is followed in KS2, when the phonics program is complete.
+The 'Schofield and Sims' program is followed in KS2, when the phonics program is complete.

-The Literacy team (Mrs Abbott Y6 and Miss McCann Y1) lead Literacy throughout the school.
+The English Team, Mrs Abbott and Mrs McGuire, lead English throughout the school.
+They are supported by the Phonics Lead Miss Ward and Miss Carlton.
 The high quality provision for all pupils is their priority.